-Reprinted from What's Gone Wrong in America 's Classrooms, edited by

-Williamson M. Evers, with the permission of the publisher, Hoover Institution Press.
-Copyright 1998 by the Board of Trustees of the Leleand Stanford Junior University.
+Reprinted from What's Gone Wrong in America 's Classrooms, edited by Williamson M. Evers, with the permission of the publisher, Hoover Institution Press.
+1998

-Supported in part by MCI-ID grants ROI HD30855, ROI HD28712, P01 HD21888, and P50 HD25802.
-We thank Benita Blachman, David Denton, Rebecca Felton, Barbara Foorman, Richard Olson, Joseph Torgesen, and Frank Vellutino for their helpful comments and Rita Taylor for manuscript preparation.
-This version may differ slightly from the published version.
-Only the published version should be cited.
+We thank Benita Blachman, David Denton, Rebecca Felton, Barbara Foorman, Richard Olson, Joseph Torgesen, and Frank Vellutino for their helpful comments.